What Type of Emergency Car Repair Expenses Are There?

 Do you know what’s almost as reliable as your monthly car payment?
 Having to regularly deal with an emergency car repair.
 According to a recent Ally survey, an average of $2,000 is spent on car maintenance and vehicle repairs over five years.

 Unexpected car repair costs can be a significant burden.
-And about 4 out of 10 adults say they would need help to cover a $400 emergency car repair.
+About 4 out of 10 adults say they would need help to cover a $400 emergency car repair.
 That’s tough when the average driver spends about $3,500 in car costs outside of expenses like car payments and gas, according to the United States Department of Labor.

 The Most Common Emergency Car Repair Expenses